joesghub/measuring-AGI-performance/README.md

 Similarly, the AIs were allowed up to two attempts at each task.
 They also needed to have the exact output, to the pixel.

-From 2019 - 2024 most AI's scored in the 20% - 35% range ont he ARC-AGI 1.
+From 2019 - 2024 most AI's scored in the 20% - 35% range on the ARC-AGI 1.
 Until late last year when OpenAI's o3-preview scored an 87%!

 However, the ARC prize recently released the ARC-AGI 2 Benchmark and it has reduced AI success rates back into the single digits range.